jendave/token-note-hover/README.md

 ## Credits

-Module by David Hudson and licensed for use under the [Gnu GPL license v3](https://opensource.org/license/gpl-3-0).
+Module by David Hudson and licensed for use under the [GNU GPL license v3](https://opensource.org/license/gpl-3-0).

 This project is based on [Pin Cushion](https://github.com/p4535992/foundryvtt-pin-cushion) by [4535992](https://github.com/p4535992).